 Advertiser Disclosure: This post includes references to offers from our partners.
 We receive compensation when you click on links to those products.
 However, the opinions expressed here are ours alone and at no time has the editorial content been provided, reviewed, or approved by any issuer.

-The Barclaycard CashForward™ World MasterCard® is a cash back rewards credit card with no annual fee and a straightforward rewards program that pays you back on everyday purchases.
-The CashForward World MasterCard earns a flat, unlimited 1.5% cash back on all purchases, with no spending categories, caps, or restrictions.
+Barclaycard CashForward™ World Mastercard® is a cash back rewards credit card with no annual fee and a straightforward rewards program that pays you back on everyday purchases.
+The card earns a flat, unlimited 1.5% cash back on all purchases, with no spending categories, caps, or restrictions.
 Unlike some competing cash back cards, such as Chase Freedom, cardholders aren’t required to opt into specific cash back categories at any point during their tenure.

-- Important Fees: There is no annual fee.
+There is no annual fee.
 Foreign transactions cost 3% of the total transaction amount.
 Balance transfers cost the greater of $5 or 3%, while cash advances cost the greater of $10 or 5%.
-Late and returned payments cost $37.
+Late and returned payments cost up to $37.

 - No Annual Fee.
 This card doesn’t have an annual fee.
 That’s great news for frugal cardholders who don’t spend enough to offset a recurring annual fee.

 - Very Good Sign-up Bonus.
 Barclaycard CashForward™ World Mastercard® has a very good, relatively easy-to-attain sign-up bonus: $200 bonus cash back when you spend at least $1,000 within 90 days of opening your account.
 For most cardholders who use this card for everyday spending, this is relatively easy to achieve.